vito-c/pirate-vim-deprecated/README.markdown

 Lastly (and perhaps, most importantly) It is completely cross platform.
 It works well on Windows, Linux and OSX without any modifications or additional configurations.
 If you are using [MacVim] or Gvim additional features are enabled.
 So regardless of your environment just clone and run.

-# spf13-vim 3.0
+# pirate-vim 3.0
-January 2012 spf13-vim released it's third major iteration. **This is important as it requires a reinstall**, but trust me it's worth it.
+January 2012 pirate-vim released it's third major iteration. **This is important as it requires a reinstall**, but trust me it's worth it.

 The biggest change is the switch from using git submodules to using the excellent [Vundle] system.
 While git submodules seemed like a good idea at the time, it wasn't.
 It was always problematic.
 Additionally because a submodule points to a refspec and not a branch, it was a constant maintenance nightmare to keep everything up to date.